vriesmarcel/FeatureToggles/readme.md

 Clone the repository that can be found here:
 * https://github.com/vriesmarcel/FeatureToggles.git

-Now push the cloned repository to your just created VSTS project. this can simply be done by adding an additional remote tot he Git Repo
+Now push the cloned repository to your just created VSTS project.
+This can simply be done by adding an additional remote to the Git Repo

 ```
 git remote add vsts https://<yourvstsinstance>.visualstudio.com/<yourproject>/_git/<reponame>